Try these delicious spring foods that will boost your metabolism and help you lose weight quickly.

 48 of 50All photos

 A nutritious whole grain that is often harvested in spring, barley contains over 50 percent of your daily fiber in just one cup.
 And consuming at least 25 grams of fiber a day can help make you feel full longer, which may aid in weight loss, Metsovas says.
 "Barley is an unrefined grain that keeps blood sugar imbalances in check so you don't have sugar cravings or moods swings and it can prevent the pounds from piling on," Gilbert adds.
-Try this mushroom and barley soup.

 Diet Food: Quinoa